ustwo/videoplayback-ios/README.md

 ## Getting Started

-- Try the example by running the Demo project
+- Go to the "DemoVideoPlaybackKit" folder, run pod install.
+Open the workspace and build

 ## Communication